Ensuring the Educational Stability of Students in Foster Care

 • Strengthen connections with caseworkers and the county children’s services agencies in your area.
 Reach out when necessary to ensure there are comprehensive services and plans in place for foster youth and families.
 Collaborate with caseworkers to meet the individual needs of foster youth.

-Where can a district foster care liaison obtain an up-to-date list of students in foster care in his or her respective district?
+Where can a district foster care liaison obtain an up-to-date list of students in foster care in their respective district?

 The Education Management Information System (EMIS) will have information on students in foster care in each school and district.
 Contact the Education Management Information System (EMIS) coordinator for more information.
 Local foster care liaisons also should work closely with county children services agencies to stay up to date on students entering foster care and students whose placements change.